 No experience is necessary, just initiative, enthusiasm, and the ability to share a joke.
 Smokers and people with special dietary requirements are welcome.

-I have a nice room that can accommodate up to three people on two single beds (these are 'proper' beds with thick, comfy mattresses) and a single camp bed (see photos - they are quite sturdy and comfortable).
+I have a nice room that can accommodate up to four people on two single beds (these are 'proper' beds with thick, comfy mattresses) and a bunk bed - again with proper mattresses.
 There is a further bedroom that can accommodate at least another two people, one on a single bed and the other in a large double bed; couples might have the option of having their own room (would need to be staying at least a week for this private arrangement).
-Alternatively, you can camp in the garden (I have a 4 man tent and good quality air beds).
+Alternatively, you can camp in the garden (I have 2 x 4 man tents and good quality air beds).
 There is a kitchen with all white goods.
 The toilet is outside (don’t worry - it is enclosed and has a roof), and the shower is either a "solar shower" in amongst the fruit trees and grape vines or, if the that is a little too 'at one with nature' for you, an indoor shower - although this doesn't have hot water; not too much of a problem at 2pm when it's 30c.

 In the local area there is the chance to go climbing, walking, bike riding and fishing.
 I have two bicycles if you want to explore the local area on two wheels.